 Parents should still place babies on their back for sleep.

 When babies are awake and under supervision, put them on their tummy for a while.
 This eases pressure on the back of the head and helps babies build shoulder and neck strength.
 Interact with your baby during "tummy time" and provide objects for your baby to see and touch.

 Alternate which direction you place your child in the crib each night.
 Your child will then alternate which direction he or she looks out of the crib.

 Don't hang objects above your child's head.
 Put them on both sides of the crib so he or she will turn his or her head to look at them.

-Dress you child in clothes that allow for freedom of movement.
+Dress your child in clothes that allow for freedom of movement.

-Minimize the use of car seats when not traveling in the car, as well as other types of seats, such as bouncers, in which babies are positioned on their backs.
+Reduce the use of car seats when not traveling in the car, as well as other types of seats like bouncers in which babies are positioned on their backs.